Skip to Main Content

 • The transition will start in the coming months, but you should be able to continue sending payments to the same mailing address.

-Navient has been slowly shifting away from servicing student loans for years, and it will soon complete the process.
+For years, Navient has been slowly shifting away from servicing student loans, and it will soon complete the process.

 In its recent announcement on Jan.
-30, 2024, the company revealed plans to outsource the servicing of its entire remaining student loan portfolio, which includes 2.7 million student loans, to MOHELA.
-Navient expects to eliminate as much as $400 million in operating costs as a result of this transition.
+30, 2024, the company revealed plans to outsource the servicing of its remaining student loan portfolio, including 2.7 million student loans, to MOHELA.
+As a result of this transition, Navient expects to eliminate as much as $400 million in operating costs.

 If you have FFEL loans or private student loans serviced by Navient, you should continue making your loan payments to Navient until you’re notified to pay a new servicer.